wouterpeere/GHEtool/docs/sources/gui.md

 The next option is a maximal value.
 In this case `1`.
 The next option is a step value in which the value is increased if the arrows of the box are used.
 In this case `0.1`.
+The function `add_link_2_show()` can be used to couple the float value to other options, hints, function buttons or categories.
+So in the example `option_linked` will be shown if the float value is below 0.1 or above 0.9.

 ```python